Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 "Thank you child," she said as they left the store.
 Haruhi watched them through the glass window, feeling surprised at what had happened.
 Then, as Kyoya opened the post office's door for the old woman, a small smile crept on Haruhi's face.

-The silence in the shop shattered as a crazed-looking man pushed the convenience store open with a bang.
+The silence in the store shattered as a crazed-looking man pushed the convenience store open with a bang.
 He plucked a gun from his pants and pointed it at the manager.

 "You!"
 The man barked.
 "Give me the money!"

-The manager stood frozen for a while, staring at the gun in horror and the man gave a warning shot directed to the floor to prove that he was not joking.
+The manager stood frozen, staring at the gun in horror and the man fired a warning shot directed to the floor to prove that he was not joking.
 "I said give me the damn money!" he repeated, waving the gun dangerously.
 The manager stumbled towards the back door to his safe and the man turned around, glaring at the only customer left – Haruhi.
 "You, on your knees.
 Now!"

 Haruhi crouched on the floor.
 She risked a glance at the shop across the street, hoping against hope that the old woman was safety inside the post office.